If you are looking for warm, fluffy, and perfectly-proofed Homemade Ladi Pav and Buns, then this is THE recipe for you!

 - Warm the oven to 200 degrees F. Once it reaches that mark, turn the oven off.
 Place the Ladi pav dough in the warm oven.

 - Let it rest.
-Do not open the oven to check how it is doing.
+Please do not open the oven to check how it is doing.

 - Remember, temperature plays a crucial role in bread rise.